 We use a color code for nodes in our graphs: green means unknown and we'd like to estimate its value.
-Black means measureable or known through some means.
+Black means measurable or known through some means.
+Red marks the variables to be discounted.
 Sometimes, we will use orange to mean some auxiliary data caused by one of the unknown variables.